 The main part of the view from this grandstand is Turns 1 and 2, known as Senna Curve.
 From everywhere in the stand you can see all of Turn 1 and most of Turn 2.
 You will just lose the cars out of sight behind the barrier on the inside of the corner as they are about the exit Turn 2.

 To the left of the stand you’ll see the cars appear shortly after they’ve crossed the start finish line.
 There’s a slight right-hand curve in the track at this point, and as the grandstand isn’t in line with the main straight unfortunately you can’t see down it very far.
+Plus there’s a big hospitality building to the left of this stand which blocks your view of the start line.

 You can also see just how great the visibility of the screen is, and how close to the action you are.